 7. Tie one on: Rewrap an old tie box, substituting the gift card for the tie.
 Dad will be pleasantly surprised to NOT find another tie.

-8. Tuneful: Tuck a music-store gift card into a CD jewel box.
-Better still, leave on the sleeve from a truly dreadful CD from a thrift store and glue or tape the card to the original CD.
+8. Tuneful: Leave on the sleeve from a truly dreadful CD from a thrift store tape the card to the original CD.

 9. Out in the garden: Tuck a garden-store gift card in a small terra-cotta pot filled with potting soil.

-10. Purse those lips: Little girls love purses, so fill up a Pretty Kitty or other dainty purse with small toys, lip balm and candies and slip in a gift card to her favorite store.
+10. Purse those lips: Little girls love purses, so fill up a purse with small toys, lip balm and candies and slip in a gift card to her favorite store.

 11. Minty fresh: Small mint tins are the perfect size for a gift card package.
 Just cover the label and inside the tin with holiday-theme gift wrap.